lorinkoz/talk-djangoconau20-schemas/slides.md

 Horizontal partitioning of data.

+-   Physical shards
 -   Logical shards
--   Physical shards

-Logical shards map to physical shards.
+Logical shards are mapped to physical shards.

 ---

+.box[🤓 Let's try it in the Django side]

+--

+##### Strategy:

 -   Schemas will be the minimum decomposable unit.
 -   Physical shards must be routed along with schemas.